ErlendHaa/dlisio/python/docs/lis/userguide.rst

-While the FHLR and FTLR are specific to one Logical File, the Reel Header/Trailer (RHLR/RTLR) and Tape Header/Trailer (THLR/TTLR) contain general information that applies to the reel and tape, respectably.
+While the FHLR and FTLR are specific to one Logical File, the Reel Header/Trailer (RHLR/RTLR) and Tape Header/Trailer (THLR/TTLR) contain general information that applies to the reel and tape, respectively.
 These records can also be reached directly from the Logical File:

 .. code-block:: python